 That luxurious ambience is reflected in how the EQC drives.
 It's highly competent in terms of mechanical grip, traction and excellent body control, and the steering is well-weighted and responsive, but this is not a sporty-to-drive SUV - regardless of its accelerative abilities.
 In fact, the suspension is based on that of the Mercedes E-Class All-Terrain, which uses self-levelling air suspension on the rear.
 That's no bad thing of course, as instead the focus is on refinement, civility and comfort.

-In terms of efficiency and range, the EQC consumes as little as 19.7kWh per 100 kilometres on the NEDC test, which translates into a theoretical range of as much as 471 kilometres.
-When those numbers are converted to the WLTP standard, they will worsen, of course, bringing them closer to reality.
+In terms of efficiency and range, the EQC has a theoretical range of as much as 417 kilometres on the WLTP standard.
 In our relatively short test, which was conducted on free-flowing roads for the most part with an 80km/h limit, we saw an indicated range of under 400 kilometres, though the car was not fully charged to begin with so we'll reserve judgement until we have a chance to do a longer test drive on Irish roads.

 Charging times will vary massively depending on the source, but Mercedes gave a couple of examples to consider.
 To charge up in full from 10 per cent remaining, it would take 11 hours using a Wallbox or public charging station supplying at least 7.4kW and 16A per phase.
 A DC fast-charger with a supply voltage of 400V and 'at least' 300A, in the meantime, can charge the battery from 10 per cent to 80 per cent in a claimed 40 minutes.